ben0/ben0.github.io/_posts/2019-08-13-RopEmporium-Ret2win.md

 I recently came across Rop Emporium and I thought I'd give it a go and post my progress!
 Let's jump in...

-All the challenges are hosted on the website [here](https://ropemporium.com/), there is also a guide with plenty of useful information, tools and techniques that be used during the challenges.
+All the challenges are hosted on the website [here](https://ropemporium.com/), there is also a guide with plenty of useful information, tools and techniques that can be used during the challenges.

 # ret2win

 The description for ret2win starts with "ret2win means 'return here to win'" - sounds simple, right?

 Running the binary it mentions trying to fit 56 bytes into 32 bytes of stack buffer, whats the problem with this?
-We know that the stack grows down from higher addresses to lower addresses, and when a function prolog takes place it reserves space on the stack for local variables.
+We know that the stack grows down from higher addresses to lower addresses, and when a function prolog occurs, space is reserved on the stack for local variables.

 ![alt text](https://ben0.github.io/assets/images/ret2win-intro.PNG "Running the binary ret2win")